 - Section 1.
 Time and Place of Meetings.
 Meetings of the membership shall be held at such times and places as may be determined by the Board of Directors, but in no event less than once a year. - Section 2.
 Notice of Meetings.
-Notice of any annual or special meeting of the voting members shall state the time, date, place, and purpose of the meeting, and shall be delivered not more than sixty (60) and not less than ten (10) days prior to the date of such meeting, unless otherwise required by applicable law. - Section 3.
+Notice of any annual or special meeting of the voting members shall state the time, date, place or electronic format, and purpose of the meeting, and shall be delivered not more than sixty (60) and not less than ten (10) days prior to the date of such meeting, unless otherwise required by applicable law. - Section 3.
 Voting.
 Each voting member of the corporation may cast one (1) vote on questions properly before the meeting.
 All questions shall be decided by a majority vote. - Section 4.
 Proxies.
-The casting of votes by proxy shall be permitted so long as all proxy votes are in writing to another voting member and filed with the Secretary prior to the vote and in a form and manner prescribed by the Board of Directors. - Section 5.
+The casting of votes by proxy shall be permitted so long as all proxy votes are in writing or via email to another voting member and filed with the Secretary prior to the vote and in a form and manner prescribed by the Board of Directors. - Section 5.
 Quorum.
-Ten percent (10%) of the members of the corporation in good standing, present in person or by proxy, shall constitute a quorum for the transaction of business at any meeting. - Section 6.
+Ten percent (10%) of the members of the corporation in good standing, present in person, by proxy, or by electronic means, shall constitute a quorum for the transaction of business at any meeting. - Section 6.
 Annual Meeting.
-The annual meeting of the corporation shall be held in December in each year at such time and place within the State of Minnesota as determined by the Board of Directors.
+The annual meeting of the corporation shall be held in the fourth quarter in each year at such time and place within the State of Minnesota as determined by the Board of Directors.
 The order of business shall include election of the Board of Directors.